Probing homogeneity with standard candles: Introduction

 Local inhomogeneities explaining the tension between $H_0^{\rm loc}$ and $H_0^{\rm LS}$ could be tested independently using local density measurements and may also be related to the tensions in the estimation of the density parameter $\Omega_{m0}$ and the amplitude of the linear power spectrum $\sigma_8$ (c.f. \cite{Lee2013,Battye2014}).
 Considerable progress has been achieved in studying the bulk flow (e.g. \cite{Watkins2008,Turnbull2012,Hoffman2015,Bengaly2015}), with most studies converging on a velocity of several hundreds of \ks in a direction close to the CMB dipole of \cite{Aghanim2013}: $384 \pm 78 \, {\rm (stat)} \pm 115 \, {\rm (syst)}$ \ks pointing to the direction $(l,b) = (264^\circ,48^\circ)$ in galactic coordinates.

-Although most analyses are consistent with $\Lambda$CDM \cite{Park2012,Huterer2016}, some observations from galaxy surveys point to the existence of inhomogeneities extending in some directions up to a few hundred megaparsecs \cite{Frith2003,Alexander2007,Keenan} and a consequent apparent directional dependence of cosmological parameters \cite{Kalus2012,Romano:2014iea,Bengaly2015}.
-In particular, Keenan et al. (\cite{Keenan}, abbreviated as \Keenan) reports an under-density in some direction of the sky that extends up to $z \sim 0.07$ and suggests that a rescaling of the density map derived from the \TMPP catalogue \cite{Carrick15} is necessary.
+Analyses are in general consistent with the $\Lambda$CDM model\cite{Park2012,Huterer2016} and it is well established observationally the existence of inhomogeneities extending in some directions up to a few hundred megaparsecs \cite{Frith2003,Alexander2007,Keenan}. \COMT{, which could produce an apparent directional dependence of cosmological parameters, as shown in some other cases \cite{Kalus2012,Bengaly2015}.
+Notice that as we stressed previously, whether these inhomogeneities themselves are consistent with $\Lambda$CDM is a separate issue.} In particular, Keenan et al. (\cite{Keenan}, abbreviated as \Keenan) reports an under-density in some direction of the sky that extends up to $z \sim 0.07$ and suggests that a rescaling of the density map derived from the \TMPP catalogue \cite{Carrick15} is necessary.
 Direct measurements of $H(z)$ will probably help constraining $H_0$ in the future as well (c.f. \cite{Wang2016,Bonvin2016,Wei2016}).

 In this paper we improve and apply the inversion method derived in \cite{Romano:2016utn} and \cite{inversion} to obtain the local density map from standard candles luminosity distance observations.
 The inversion method requires as input a smooth function for the luminosity distance $D_L(z)$ which we obtain with a model independent fit of a combination of Cepheids-hosting galaxies from \Riess and low redshift ($z<0.4$) SNe from the \UTPO catalogue of \cite{Union2.1}.
 The fit is based on radial basis functions (RBFs) and MCMC sampling.
 Because we are interested in a possible angular dependence of data and we want to establish a comparison with galaxy surveys, we consider 3 fields of view (F1,F2,F3) from \Keenan, to which we compare our results.
 All SNe in a given field give rise to a radial profile averaging over the corresponding window.
-Assuming that shear effects can be neglected , which is expected to be a valid approximation at small redshift \cite{Hilbert:2008kb}, we reconstruct the radial density profile for each field based on the inversion method described in \cite{inversion}, with some modifications necessary to take into account the corrections to the growth factor due to the cosmological constant.
+Assuming that lensing effects can be neglected relative to peculiar velocities \cite{BenDayan:2012wi}, which is expected to be a valid approximation at small redshift \cite{Hilbert:2008kb}, we reconstruct the radial density profile for each field based on the inversion method described in \cite{inversion}, with some modifications necessary to take into account the corrections to the growth rate due to the cosmological constant.

 As the analyzed SNe are at small redshift, we also account for their galaxy plane motion by adding a constant 250 \ks velocity dispersion on SNe, and by comparing our results with \Keenan and \TMPP.
 We also consider the velocity dispersion of Cepheids-hosting galaxies and show that its effect is negligible, and that the fit quality is acceptable even without it, contrary to the assumption made in \Riess.